jimm/seamaster/README.md

 # To Do

+Support backslashes in .sm file to escape commas.
+Or maybe a parser, or perhaps titles on a separate line.

 "use midi" flag in PM, replace "testing".

 Should PatchMsater be returned by load()?
 What does that do to reload?